-Since you have a DNA variant linked to hereditary thrombophilia, 1 of your biological parents most likely has this same DNA variant.
-This also means that your siblings and children have a higher chance of having this DNA variant.
+Since you have DNA variants linked to hereditary thrombophilia, at least 1 of your biological parents likely has a form of hereditary thrombophilia.
+This also means your siblings and children have a higher chance of having DNA variants linked to hereditary thrombophilia.

-Other relatives might also have the same DNA variant.
-Sharing your results with your family members may be helpful so they can talk to their own healthcare providers about genetic testing for hereditary thrombophilia.
+Other relatives might also have 1 or both of these DNA variants.
+Sharing your results with your family members may be helpful so they can talk to their own healthcare providers about genetic testing for hereditary thrombophila.